 This oat flour banana bread recipe is also delicious.
 It's got all the comforting taste of banana bread, but it's free from gluten and low in added fat and sugar.

 Oat flour also makes really good pastry - try this healthy recipe for pastry made with olive oil.
-You can also use ground oats as a binding agent, for example in these lentil burgers.
+You can also use ground oats as a binding agent, for example in these easy lentil burgers without breadcrumbs.
 And adding ground oats to smoothies makes them more filling and adds fibre and nutrients.